EskenderTamrat/DSSM-LSTM/service/README.md

 ## Setup

-  - make sure you read the readme in the parent folder and installed all requirements
+  - Make sure you read the readme in the parent folder and installed all requirements
-  - run the following command to generate gRPC classes for Python
+  - Run the following command to generate gRPC classes for Python

         python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=.
 LSTM.proto

 ## Runnig Demo

-  - you can use the sampling data available in data/DSSM
+  - You can use the sampling data available in data/DSSM

         python client.py --train_file "PATH_TO_TRAIN_FILE" --validation_file "PATH_TO_VALIDATION_FILE" --query_wf "PATH_TO_QUESTION_VOCABULARY" --answer_wf "PATH_TO_ANSWER_VOCABULARY"

-  optional arguments:
+    - Optional arguments:

       -h, --help show the ff help message and exit

       --train_file TRAIN_FILE